VeryOrange/Rabbits-Foot/README.md

-# Blackcat-Ransomware
+# The Rabbits Foot
-Ransomware Program to encrypt Linux devices
+Ransomware Program to encrypt Linux devices inspired by the BadRabbit ransomware malware.

 This program will encrypt all files in a users /home folder.
 It uses 256 bit AES in CBC mode.